The Kibera Project

 We are slowly finding our place and purpose in the universe... stepping back to understand why we are here... honoring human dignity.

-Our challenge now is being active, not passive with our collective ethical responsibility.
+Our challenge now is being active, not passive with our collective ethical

 Construction has been completed of our hospital.
 Water and sewer plans have been approved and are satisfactory.
 Our NGO invested funds to buy the property (50’x50’), bring supplies, and equipment during six trips to Kibera.
 Our construction crew, project manager, architect, and engineers are all local and Kenyan.

-This project will be sustainable.
+This project is sustainable.
 The National Health Insurance capitation program will help maintain the operational costs with five schools we will be serving have over five thousand children and parents using our clinics.
 Our Medical Board of over fifteen specialists are available to volunteer and consult via telemedicine, in real time with our healthcare workers.